Lawrence Summers: Summers' opposition and support at Harvard

 On March 15, 2005, members of the Harvard Faculty of Arts and Sciences, which instructs graduate students in Harvard Graduate School of Arts and Sciences and undergraduates in Harvard College, passed 218–185 a motion of "lack of confidence" in the leadership of Summers, with 18 abstentions.
 A second motion that offered a milder censure of the president passed 253 to 137, also with 18 abstentions.

-The members of the Harvard Corporation, the University's highest governing body, are in charge of the selection of the president and issued statements strongly supporting Summers.
+The members of the Harvard Corporation, the university's highest governing body, are in charge of the selection of the president and issued statements strongly supporting Summers.

 FAS faculty were not unanimous in their comments against Summers.
-Influential psychologist Steven Pinker defended the legitimacy of Summers's January lecture.
+Psychologist Steven Pinker defended the legitimacy of Summers's January lecture.
 When asked if Summers's talk was "within the pale of legitimate academic discourse," Pinker responded "Good grief, shouldn't everything be within the pale of legitimate academic discourse, as long as it is presented with some degree of rigor?
 That's the difference between a university and a madrassa.
 There is certainly enough evidence for the hypothesis to be taken seriously."

 Summers had stronger support among Harvard College students than among the college faculty.
 One poll by The Harvard Crimson indicated that students opposed his resignation by a three-to-one margin, with 57% of responding students opposing his resignation and 19% supporting it.

 In July 2005, a board member of Harvard Corporation, Conrad K. Harper, resigned saying he was angered both by the university president's comments about women and by Summers being given a salary increase.
 The resignation letter to the president said, "I could not and cannot support a raise in your salary, ...
 I believe that Harvard's best interests require your resignation."